ikolith/what/plan.md

 ## what --recursive (-r)

-This could be called so that one could get information about a dir, every file and dir in that dir, all dirs in those dirs... etc.
+This could be called so that one could get information about a dir, every file and dir in that dir, all dirs in those dirs... etc. Could just be `*/*`

 ## what global

-A .toml that is hit after the initial search fails, can contain info about files in `\` like `dev`, `lib32` etc.
+A .toml that is hit after the initial search fails, can contain info about files in `/` like `dev/`, `lib32/` etc.

+## what Have You Done?

+Prompt user to check that the description is still correct if they commit changes... seems kind of annoying, shouldn't be default.
+Prompt user to add a description for created files.

+## what Should You Do?

+Create an initial blank `what.toml` to be filled out.